syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.NETCORE/layouts.md

 ![ASP.NET Core Ribbon Control with Items orientation](./images/ribbon-orientation.jpg)

 N> When the orientation is set to `row`, a group can have maximum of three collections, but each collection inside a group can contain any number of items.
 When the orientation is set to `column`, a group can have any number of collections, but each collection inside a group can have either a single large-sized item or three medium/small-sized items.
-If two large-sized items are specified, they will automatically be converted into two medium/small-sized items.
+If two large-sized items are specified, then it will automatically be converted into two medium/small-sized items.
 ### Defining group header

 You can define the name for each group header using the [header](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonGroup.html#Syncfusion_EJ2_Ribbon_RibbonGroup_Header) property.